Rune Øygard

-Rune Øygard (born 27 April 1959) is a former Norwegian politician representing the Norwegian Labour Party, who served as mayor of Vågå from 1995 to 2012 when he was granted leave following his indictment for child sexual abuse in a much publicized case, the so-called Vågå case.
+Rune Øygard (born 27 April 1959) is a former Norwegian politician representing the Norwegian Labour Party, who served as mayor of Vågå Municipality from 1995 to 2012 when he was granted leave following his indictment for child sexual abuse in a much publicized case, the so-called Vågå case.
 On 17 December 2012, he was found guilty of child sexual abuse, including sexual intercourse with a 13-year-old girl, and sentenced to 4 years imprisonment.
 The same day, he resigned as mayor.

 Early life and civil career

-Øygard grew up in Skjåk, the neighbouring municipality of Vågå.
-He was co-owner of a book store in Vågå and subsequently editor-in-chief of the local radio station Ottadalsradioen before entering full-time politics in 1995 when he was elected mayor. Øygard has formerly been Secretary-General of the Norwegian youth organisation Norges Bygdeungdomslag (Norwegian Rural Youth).
+Øygard grew up in Skjåk Municipality, a neighbouring municipality to Vågå where he was born.
+He was co-owner of a book store in Vågå Municipality and subsequently editor-in-chief of the local radio station Ottadalsradioen before entering full-time politics in 1995 when he was elected mayor. Øygard has formerly been Secretary-General of the Norwegian youth organisation Norges Bygdeungdomslag (Norwegian Rural Youth).

 Political career

 He was regarded as a successful mayor who was described by Prime Minister Jens Stoltenberg as one of his political role models.
 According to the NRK, he has for several years been one of the Labour Party's most prominent mayors nationwide.
 In the 2007 Norwegian local elections, his party got 70% of the votes in Vågå.
 In 2009, the nationwide publication Kommunal Rapport named him "Municipal Figure of the Year." Øygard has been described as a "fairly high-ranking figure" within the Labour Party.
 In September 2011, he was indicted by Norwegian police of child sexual abuse, and in May 2012, he requested temporary leave from his office as Mayor pending the outcome of his imminent trial.
 His much publicized trial started in October 2012, dominating news coverage of Norwegian media.

 Øygard was asked to resign permanently by his own party, but refused to do so.
 After being found guilty and sentenced to four years imprisonment, Rune Øygard resigned as mayor.
 His resignation was granted by the municipal council on 18 December 2012, effective immediately.